pwang322/DLF/README.md

 ### Run the Codes
 - Training

-You can first set the traning dataset name in `./train.py` as "mosei" or "mosi", and then run:
+You can first set the training dataset name in `./train.py` as "mosei" or "mosi", and then run:
 ```
 python3 train.py
 ```